chaione/CHCircleGaugeView/README.md

 ### States

-There is a `state` property of type `CHCircleGaugeState` that determines how to display a few things.
+There is a `state` property of type `CHCircleGaugeViewState` that determines how to display a few things.

-* `CHCircleGaugeStateNA`: "n/a" is displayed in the center of the circle and the gauge inside the track will not be present.
+* `CHCircleGaugeViewStateNA`: "n/a" is displayed in the center of the circle and the gauge inside the track will not be present.
 The displayed string can be changed by setting the `notApplicableString` property on the gauge.
-* `CHCircleGaugeStatePercentSign`: "%" is displayed in the center of the circle and the gauge inside the track will not be present.
+* `CHCircleGaugeViewStatePercentSign`: "%" is displayed in the center of the circle and the gauge inside the track will not be present.
 The displayed string can be changed by setting the `noDataString` property on the gauge.
-* `CHCircleGaugeStateScore`: A whole number (with an optional units suffix) is displayed in the center of the circle and the gauge inside the track will represent the value.
+* `CHCircleGaugeViewStateScore`: A whole number (with an optional units suffix) is displayed in the center of the circle and the gauge inside the track will represent the value.

-Modifying or setting the `value` property will automatically cause the state to switch to `CHCircleGaugeStateScore`.
+Modifying or setting the `value` property will automatically cause the state to switch to `CHCircleGaugeViewStateScore`.

 ### Setting Values